-VOC102 Yearbook 102 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: Yearbook 101 Graduation Requirement Satisfied CTE and Art Fees: None
+VOC102 Yearbook 102 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: Yearbook 101; Photography and Design recommended, but not required Graduation Requirement Satisfied CTE and Art Fees: None spend additional time outside of class to cover events, complete assignments, and meet deadlines when necessary.

 Students in this course have the opportunity to produce and market the school yearbook.
 Students learn about layout, design, copyright, photography techniques, and marketing.
-Since the yearbook covers all aspects of high school including activities outside of the school day, students will need to spend additional time outside of class to cover events, complete assignments, and meet deadlines when necessary.
+Since the yearbook covers all aspects of high school including activities outside of the school day, students will need to